bwoods/immutable-sso/README.md

 pub fn from_str(str: &str) -> Result<Storage, NulError>
 ```

-Using this crate is implicitly assuming g that handling long strings “as slow as C” will be fast enough.
+Using this crate is implicitly assuming g that handling long strings “as slow as C does” will be fast enough.